tokenly/api-docs/sources/tokenly-music/includes/public/_06-getArtists.md

 Parameter | Description
 --------- | -----------
-id        | Fetch a specific artist profile by uuid limit     | Limit the number of results returned per page (optional, defaults to 50, maximum is 50) pg        | current page offset (starting with 0)
+limit     | Limit the number of results returned per page (optional, defaults to 50, maximum is 50) pg        | current page offset (starting with 0)